Jupiter In Pisces Is The Defining Transit Of 2022. Here’s Why

 Finally, some good news.
 Yes, the end of 2021 is being affected by a slightly chaotic Venus retrograde.
 But even so, there's another astrological transit coming our way that's promising to steady our spirits.
-Jupiter, the Planet of Luck, is entering into its favorite sign of all time, Pisces, on December 28.
+Jupiter, the Planet of Luck, is entering into its favourite sign of all time, Pisces, on 28th December.
 "This is one of the defining and most anticipated astrological events of 2022," says Madi Murphy, co-founder of The Cosmic RX and The Cosmic Revolution.
-Jupiter will be in Pisces until May 10, dip out into Aries for a bit, and then re-enter the sign of the fish once again in October.
+Jupiter will be in Pisces until 10th May, dip out into Aries for a bit, and then re-enter the sign of the fish once again in October.

 Advertisement